-Content Authoring Pilot - Sending a grade from a Storyline or Captivate module in WordPress to Canvas
+Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas

-This document covers basic information on how to send a grade from a Storyline or Captivate module in WordPress to Canvas for the content authoring pilot.
+This document covers basic information on how to send a grade from a Storyline module in WordPress to Canvas for the content authoring solution.

 A WordPress plugin processes xAPI statements (specifically "Passed" and "Failed" statements) and sends a grade value back to your Canvas gradebook.
-This process currently needs to be run manually by the instructor.
+This process can either be manually run or setup to run every half hour.

-- Login to the pilot WordPress site: grassblade.doit.wisc.edu/test/wp-admin/
+- Login to the content authoring WordPress site: grassblade.doit.wisc.edu/wp-admin/

 - Click on Pages on the left menu.